 Download lesson plans suitable for primary and secondary grades and featuring content from Gale’s premier databases for students, including Kids InfoBits, Student Resource Center Junior and Lucent Library of Black History.

 Visit http://www.gale.com/free_resources/bhm/activities/index.htm to find challenging, informative activities for children of all ages.
 Taken from Gale’s Black History Month Resource Book, these activities, including art projects and games, can make Black History Month more meaningful.
 The activities are arranged in general age categories, but many can be used for all age groups.

 Now includes an expanded biography on president-elect Barack Obama, which provides information on his childhood and his life in politics.
-Human rights advocate Coretta Scott King, Secretary of State Condoleezza Rice and basketball superstar LeBron James are just a few of the names included in the site’s biographies section (http://www.gale.com/free_resources/bhm/bio).
+Human rights advocate Coretta Scott King, former Secretary of State Condoleezza Rice and basketball superstar LeBron James are just a few of the names included in the site’s biographies section (http://www.gale.com/free_resources/bhm/bio).
 Each entry gives detailed information on some of the world’s most notable African Americans, including their birth date and location, details on their personal life and career, and resources for further information.

 Visit http://www.gale.com/free_resources/bhm/featured_titles for a list of Gale titles that will help students gain a deeper appreciation for African-American heritage.
 Selected titles include: